kyma-project/examples/trace-demo/README.md

     ```bash
     export KYMA_NS="{namespace}"
     ```
-1. If you don't have it created yet, now is the time to do so:
+1. If you don't have created a Namespace yet, do it now:
     ```bash
     kubectl create namespace $KYMA_NS
     ```